Anthony-Nolan/Atlas/README_Integration.md

 The process is expected to take several hours - and will increase with both the number of donors, and the ambiguity of their HLA.
 For a dataset with ~2 million donors, the process takes 1-2 hours.

+### Haplotype Frequency Sets

+Haplotype frequency sets should be provided in the [specified JSON schema](Schemas/HFSetSchema.json).

+They should be uploaded to the `haplotype-frequency-import` container within Azure Blob Storage.
+Anything uploaded here will be automatically processed, stored in the SQL database, and activated if all validation passes.

+On success, a notification will be sent, and on failure, an alert.

+Donors/patients will use an appropriate set based on the ethnicity/registry codes provided - such codes must be identical strings to those used in HF set import to be used.

+A "global" set should be uploaded with `null` ethnicity and registry information - when no appropriate set is found for a patient/donor, this global default will be used.

+**Important**: if `nomenclatureVersion` of the file is a value older than the latest version of IMGT/HLA database, then the HLA Metadata Dictionary will need to be manually refreshed to that version before file upload (see [below](#hla-metadata)).

+### HLA Metadata

+HLA "metadata" refers to HLA naming conventions drawn from international HLA nomenclature, [hosted here](https://raw.githubusercontent.com/ANHIG/IMGTHLA/).

+HLA metadata will be automatically imported for the latest stable version at the time of a [matching algorithm data refresh](#data-refresh).

+To enforce a recreation (e.g. in the case of a schema change), or to import an older version, manual endpoints can be hit.

+> The http-triggered function `RefreshHlaMetadataDictionaryToSpecificVersion` should be called within the `ATLAS-MATCHING-ALGORITHM-FUNCTIONS` functions app, and the `version` specified in the request body.

 ## Running Searches